CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tab >}}
 {{< /tabs >}}

-### MSDP
+### Multicast Source Discovery Protocol (MSDP)

-You can use the [MSDP](## "Multicast Source Discovery Protocol") to connect multiple PIM-SM multicast domains using the PIM-SM RPs.
-If you configure anycast RPs with the same IP address on multiple multicast switches (on the loopback interface), you can use more than one RP per multicast group.
+You can use the Multicast Source Discovery Protocol (MSDP) to connect multiple PIM-SM multicast domains together, using the PIM-SM RPs.
+If you configure anycast RPs with the same IP address on multiple multicast switches (primarily on the loopback interface), you can use more than one RP per multicast group.

-When an RP discovers a new source (a PIM-SM register message), it sends an [SA](## "source-active") message to each MSDP peer.
+When an RP discovers a new source (typically a PIM-SM register message), it sends a source-active (SA) message to each MSDP peer.
 The peer then determines if there are any interested receivers.

 {{%notice note%}}
-- Cumulus Linux supports MSDP for anycastRP configuration, not multiple multicast domains.
+- Cumulus Linux MSDP support is primarily for anycast-RP configuration rather than multiple multicast domains.
 You must configure each MSDP peer in a full mesh.
-The switch does not forward received SA messages.
+Received SA messages are not forwarded.
 - Cumulus Linux only supports one MSDP mesh group.
 {{%/notice%}}